 Rent vs. Buy

 I suppose the first logical step is this: Are you ready to BE a home owner?
-This was a major reason why I didn’t purchase a home two years ago when I first thought about it.
+This was a major reason why I didn’t purchase a home when I first thought about it.
 There are so many pros and cons to both.
 When you rent, you don’t have to think about things like repairs, maintenance, yard work, property taxes, etc. but it can feel like you’re just helping someone else pay down their mortgage.
 When you buy, it’s a long-term investment but the financial burden and maintenance/up-keep is on you.
 It’s a huge decision and rushing into it is not in your best interest.
 There are tons of quizzes and lists online to help you make the decision (trust me, I took a few!) but ultimately it’s your money and your lifestyle that will be the deciding factors.

 Condo vs. House

 The second thing to think about is whether you want to own a condominium or house.
 Even with those two options, there are tons of choices!
 For a condo, you could own: a semi-detached, row home, high rise, etc. You’ll have to pay condo fees and every condo association has different inclusions: insurance, maintenance, amenities etc. For a house, you could own: a row town home, a semi-detached, or detached.
 Instead of paying a condo association, you take care of the maintenance and have the freedom to make choices such as landscaping.

 The biggest factor for me to buy a condo vs. a home was that I would be doing all the house work/yard work/cleaning etc. by myself.
 I’d thought about purchasing a townhouse but ultimately I wanted something smaller within the City rather than living in the suburbs.
 Your lifestyle will help determine the best purchase for you!

 Long Term Goals